davwheat/davwheat/README.md

 **davwheat/davwheat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm **David Wheatley**, a 17-year-old web developer from West Sussex, England.
-I'm a member of @FriendsOfFlarum and a trainee core developer for @Flarum.
+I'm a core developer at [@Flarum](https://github.com/flarum) and a member of @FriendsOfFlarum.

-> My most recent adventures have been [creating Flarum extensions](https://packagist.org/packages/davwheat/) for the Open Source community.

 **[Check out my personal site](https://davwheat.dev/)**